Table of Contents

 Sometimes stress is the underlying cause of your or your child’s teeth grinding.
 In this case, getting to the root of emotional problems can often help.
-For example, your doctor may talk with your child about things that worry him or her.
+For example, your doctor may talk with your child about things that worry them.
 This could include school, home life, or new experiences.
 They can try to come up with a plan to help your child be less worried and anxious.
 If there is no sign of improvement, or the emotional problems seem to be more serious, talk to your doctor to explore further evaluation and treatment options.

 Living with bruxism